 4.1 In this Section 4, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA).

-4.2 We and our other StatPro Group companies have offices and data processing facilities in Canada and the United States.
+4.2 We, Confluence, and both companies’ affiliates and subsidiaries have offices and data processing facilities in Canada and the United States.
 The European Commission has made an “adequacy decision” with respect to the data protection laws of Canada.
 Your personal data can therefore be transferred to Canada lawfully without the need for any additional safeguards, as the European Commission deems the data protection laws in Canada to adequately protect your personal data.
 Transfers to the United States require that appropriate safeguards are put in place, in order for the transfer to be lawful, namely via the use of standard data protection clauses approved by the European Commission and the UK Information Commissioner.
 We have adopted the standard EU data protection Model Clauses which are standardized contractual clauses used in agreements between service providers and their customers to ensure that any personal data that leaves the EEA will be transferred in compliance with EU data-protection law and meet the requirements of the EU Data Protection Directive 95/46/EC.

-4.4 Our service providers include Hubspot.com, Sumo.com, and Google Analytics who are situated in the United States.
+4.4 Our service providers include Hubspot.com, Sumo.com, Google Analytics, and Totango who are situated in the United States.
 Please see Section 4.2 for more information on the appropriate safeguards we use when transferring personal data to these service providers.

 5. Retaining and deleting personal data

 5.1 This Section 5 sets out our data retention policies and procedure, which are designed to help ensure that we comply with our legal obligations in relation to the retention and deletion of personal data.